 Restaurant in Barnet

-What an experience we had at Skewd restaurant in Barnet this week.
+What an experience we had at Skewd restaurant in Barnet.
 Located opposite Cockfosters station it is a bit of a journey out of central London but so worth the trip!
 Their ethos is Anatolian cooking with attitude.
 Turkish and Mediterranean fine dining is served up in this attractive restaurant with seasonal fresh produce sourced from London markets every morning.
 The restaurant is decorated with a Mediterranean twist and has a fantastic open kitchen so you can watch the chefs at work.

 Head Chef Tim Dela Cruz has jumped straight in to putting his twist on the menu.
 We had the pleasure of meeting him and learning about his background before Skewd, including working in a fair few Michelin starred restaurants and being a MasterChef Professionals contestant in 2015!
 Chef Tim is all about the experience and produces food with passion and love.